- CVT is fairly responsive

 Every Quest comes with power windows, locks, and mirrors; an AM/FM/CD changer (a dying breed); climate control; and pushbutton start.
 The base model doesn't offer some nearly ubiquitous features at all--there's no option at all for satellite radio, a rearview camera, or Bluetooth.

-The Quest rings in about average for highway fuel economy, though there are some vehicles in the segment that do much better.
-The Honda Odyssey earns 28 mpg on the highway in its most expensive, six-speed-automatic version; Chrysler's minivans get 25 mpg highway.
-However, for city mileage, the Quest is a leader.
-Its 19 miles per gallon on the city cycle equals the Sienna and the Odyssey, while Chrysler's minivans check in significantly lower.
+In city mileage, the Quest is a leader.
+Its 20 miles per gallon on the city cycle tops the Sienna and the Odyssey, while Chrysler's minivans check in significantly lower.

 No hybrid or diesel editions of the Quest are currently planned.